dracupid/flex-buffer/Readme.md

 - New data can only be appended.
 - Written data and free space is distinguished.
 Only data part is accessible.
 - Buffer size will auto-grow when it is not enough.
+- Tested on Node 0.8-0.12, latest iojs on Mac, Linux and Windows.

 [![NPM version](https://badge.fury.io/js/flex-buffer.svg)](https://www.npmjs.com/package/flex-buffer)
 [![Deps](https://david-dm.org/dracupid/flex-buffer.svg?style=flat)](https://david-dm.org/dracupid/flex-buffer)